Podcast 2013 Episode 5 – Welcome to the Dark Side

 This week we recap the Snowmageddon that was the Drenthe weekend.
 Sarah catches us up on some interesting developments in the world of marketing for women’s cycling.
 I teach Sarah about farming (including how to plant a chicken) and we swear a bit too.
 Early on I extol the virtues of the metric system and we take a look at the upcoming races this weekend.

-You can stream the podcast here (or right-click, save-as to download).
+You can stream the podcast here.

 Things we talked about this week: